Non-concave expected utility optimization with uncertain time horizon: Introduction

+In this work, we investigate an extension of the Merton problem to the case where the utility function is not necessarily concave and the time horizon is random.

-Classically, an insurance policy covers a stochastic risk and ends with the death of the insured person.
-In this case, the time point of the payment to the insured and therefore the maturity of the investment of the insurance company is random.
-In the literature which considers uncertain investment horizons, independence of time-horizon uncertainty from market developments is usually assumed.
-We refer to the early work of Yaari \cite{Yaari}, who looks at the investment problem of an individual with an uncertain time of death in a simplified case with purely deterministic investment opportunities.
-The latter work is extended to discrete-time settings with multiple risky assets by Hakansson \cite{Hakansson1, Hakansson2}.
-In the work of Merton \cite{Merton1971}, the case of an investor retiring at an uncertain date is also addressed as a special case, where the time horizon uncertainty is reflected by the first jump of an independent Poisson process with constant intensity.
+Let us briefly mention some of the most relevant literature.
+Most optimal control-type problems have a fixed known time horizon.
+However, in reality such a natural fixed maturity does not exist and instead exogenous or endogenous events determine the end of the optimal control/optimal investment problem.
+An early paper by Yaari \cite{Yaari} looks at the investment problem of an individual with an uncertain time of death in a simplified case with purely deterministic investment opportunities.
+Yaari's paper is extended to discrete-time settings with multiple risky assets.
+Optimal life-cycle consumption and investment is studied by Merton \cite{Merton1971}, where the time horizon uncertainty is reflected by the first jump of an independent Poisson process with constant intensity.
 Richard \cite{Richard} solves in closed-form an optimal portfolio choice problem with an uncertain time of death and the presence of life insurance.
-Blanchet et al. \cite{Blanchet} and Bouchard and Pham \cite{BouchardPham} consider concave utility maximization with general stopping times.
+In these works, the time horizon uncertainty can be treated as additional discount factor and closed-form solution can be provided by using dynamic programming principle for concave utility functions.
+A more complete setting for concave utility maximization with a continuous time horizon distribution in a complete financial market has been studied in Blanchet et al. \cite{Blanchet}.
+Bouchard and Pham \cite{BouchardPham} investigate a concave utility maximization in an incomplete market with general uncertain time horizon structure.
+All the mentioned works leave the case where the objective utility is not necessarily concave e.g. \cite{Carpenter} as an open problem.
+To the best of our knowledge, the non-concave utility maximization problem under random time horizon has not yet been investigated.